SBAM/mfsm/README.md

 # mfsm
-This header-only library is heavily inspired by [boost MSM](https://www.boost.org/doc/libs/1_75_0/libs/msm/doc/HTML/index.html) and mimics how it defines its _transition tables_.
+This header-only library is inspired by [boost MSM](https://www.boost.org/doc/libs/1_77_0/libs/msm/doc/HTML/index.html) and copies how it defines its _transition tables_.
-Only a subset of its features are implemented.
+Only a subset of Boost.MSM features are implemented.

 ## Overview of differences
 * requires a c++20 compiler